Rick-Phoenix/protoschema/README.md

 ## 📝 How to render the files

-After all of your items are defined, you just need to call [`Package::render_templates`](crate::packages::Package::render_templates) with the path to the root of your proto project, and all the files will be written inside of it.
+After all of your items are defined, you just need to call [`Package::render_templates`](crate::packages::Package::render_templates) with the path to the root of your proto project, and all the files will be written inside of it, following the convention where the package name will convert to a path inside the project root where each segment is a directory.
+So in the example below, the output will be a single file, named "my_file.proto", located inside `proto/mypkg/v1`.

 ```rust
 use protoschema::{Package};